j-j-gajjar/FLUTTER_NewsApp/README.md

 ## News App Flutter [![GitHub stars](https://img.shields.io/github/stars/j-j-gajjar/FLUTTER_NewsApp?style=social)](https://github.com/login?return_to=%2Fj-j-gajjar%FLUTTER_NewsApp) ![GitHub forks](https://img.shields.io/github/forks/j-j-gajjar/FLUTTER_NewsApp?style=social)

-A Simple News App built with Flutter.
-In this app, there is a Home page, which will display top news from newsapi.org.
-News categories range from tech to entertainment.
-You can choose the news category displayed on the category page.
-The app provides a smooth and amazing design with gestures effect and a smooth experience with the android and iOS platforms.
+News App Flutter is a simple news app built with Flutter that displays top news from newsapi.org.
+The app includes a home page that displays top news, and a category page where users can choose from a range of news categories.
+The app also features a smooth and intuitive design with gestures and a seamless experience on both Android and iOS platforms.

  ## Todos